paullockaby/enphase-proxy/README.md

 ## Configuration

-Before you run the application you need to either (1) modify a configuration file called `src/configurations/development.conf` directory using the example or (2) add these environment variables to your development environment using something like direnv:
+Before you run the application you need to either (1) modify or create a configuration file in the `src/configurations` directory using the example or (2) add these environment variables to your development environment using something like direnv:

+### `QUART_ENV`

+The name of the "environment" to use.
+Roughly this defines which configuration file to use in the `src/configurations` directory.
+That is, if you set this to `development` then the proxy will load `development.conf`.

 ### `ENPHASE_LOCAL_API_URL`